3mdeb/news-and-ideas/blog/content/post/2019-12-13-pfsense-boot-under-xen.md

 ---
-title: pfSense firewall boot process optimization under Xen hypervisor
+title: pfSense firewall boot process optimization under Xen hypervisor.
+Part 2
 abstract: In previous article we introduce our implementation of pfSense under
           Xen.
 Now, we want to show how you can improve boot process and reduce virutalized pfSense boot time to minimum.